| Trial of Sheikh Hasina | |

 |

-The prosecution was headed byMohammad Tajul Islam, with court-appointed attorney Amir Hossain representing the defendants tried in absentia; the proceedings were adjudicated by a three-judge panel of the tribunal.
+The charges were formally submitted in June 2025 by the prosecution, led byMohammad Tajul Islam, while court-appointed attorney Amir Hossain represented the defendants triedin absentia.
+The proceedings were adjudicated by a three-judge panel of the tribunal.
 The charges stemmed from the state's response to the 2024 protests, which international observers and human rights organisations described as among the deadliest civilian crackdowns inBangladesh since independence.[6][7][8][9]

 On 5 August 2024, Sheikh Hasina wasousted from power and fled to India, triggering formal trial preparations.[14]
 Aninterim government led byMuhammad Yunus was formed on 8 August 2024.[15]
 On 14 October 2024, the interim government reconstituted the International Crimes Tribunal–1, appointing two judges of theHigh Court Division—Additional JudgeGolam Mortuza Mozumder as the chairman and JusticeMd.
-Shofiul Alam Mahmood as member—alongside retired district judge Mohitul Haque Enam Chowdhury.[16][17][18]
+Shofiul Alam Mahmood, as a member, alongside retired district judge Mohitul Haque Enam Chowdhury.[16][17][18]

-The trial officially began on 1 June 2025 with theInternational Crimes Tribunal (ICT) accepting theprosecution's framing of the case as a matter of "coordinated and systematic violence" against unarmed civilians.[21]
+The trial officially began on 1 June 2025, when theInternational Crimes Tribunal (ICT) accepted theprosecution's framing of the case as a matter of "coordinated and systematic violence" against unarmed civilians.[21]
 The trial marked the first time aformer Bangladeshi prime minister was brought before the tribunal on charges ofcrimes against humanity.
 Proceedings were televised nationwide, a first in the country's legal history.[22]
 The prosecution alleged that theHasina government deployed conventional police and military units, as well as drones, helicopters, and incendiary weapons against demonstrators.[23]

 Separate from the main trial, Hasina was convicted ofcontempt of court on 2 July 2025 following the release of an audio recording in which she was allegedly heard stating that she had a "licence to kill" due to having faced 227 legal cases in the past.[33]